 Buddy was originally found as a stray and came to us via a local pound in September 2017.
-He was rehomed in January 2018 but was sadly returned as he was starting to snap at people in the home.
+He was rehomed in January 2018 but was sadly returned as he became unsettled and was starting to snap at people in the home.

 Prior to this Buddy had never shown any aggressive behaviour and often went home with a member of staff for breaks away from the kennel environment.
 He was always perfectly well behaved and we were very saddened to hear how his behaviour had changed.

 Buddy has a fantastic, playful character and is very entertaining.
 He particularly loves enrichment activities such as 'Snuffle Mats' and 'Kong Wobbler' toys where he has to figure out a way to find his treats!
 He is generally happy to make new friends and enjoys a cuddle.

 Buddy is also a big hit with our dog walkers and has several doggy friends that he often shares walks with.
 When introduced to dogs properly Buddy quite enjoys their company and we feel that he could live with a compatible dog in his new home.
 He does not like cats.

 Sadly Buddy is quite anxious in the kennel environment and really struggles here, as a result of this he will bark and spin etc. We did try to move Buddy into one of our office areas but he just wasn't coping with many different people coming and going.
 He has never shown any aggression towards the kennel staff and we feel that the problems in his previous home were due to the household being too busy for him.
 We were told that when Buddy did snap in this home it was usually when he was disturbed whilst in his bed.
 With several people in the home coming and going it can prove difficult for a dog to feel secure and settled.
 We desperately feel that with some consistency in a calm, quiet and experienced household Buddy will soon settle.
 He really is a fantastic little dog and desperately deserves a chance.
 He is very friendly, affectionate and loves to play.